SvenMichaelKlose/tunix/src/bin/lisp/README.md

 Functions are lists starting with an argument definition followed by a list of expressions.
 The result of the last expression is returned.

-The LAMBDA keyword is not around.
+The LAMBDA keyword is not around at the moment but it has to be to make the compiler work.

 ~~~lisp
 ; Function with no arguments, returning symbol NIL.